Chemistry

 A beginning chemistry course designed for students in the health science programs or those desiring to fulfill a non-science general education requirement.
 Topics covered include measurement, atomic theory, bonding and chemical formulas, chemical reactions, stoichiometry, kinetic molecular theory, gas laws, solutions, acid-base chemistry, reaction rates, and oxidation/reduction.
 Laboratory exercises are designed to complement the lecture.

-An introduction to organic chemistry including functional groups and reactions is followed by an investigation of important biochemicals including carbohydrates, proteins, lipids and enzymes.
-In addition, nucleic acids and their role in protein synthesis are studied as are neurotransmitters and their role in chemical communication.
-Desirable for students interested in allied health.
+An introduction to organic and biological chemistry, incorporating functional groups and reactions, is followed by the study of biochemicals, including carbohydrates, proteins, lipids, and enzymes.
+In addition, nucleic acids, protein synthesis, energy, and metabolism will be covered.
+Desirable for students interested in Allied Health.

 *CHEM 1151 – First Year Chemistry I